VetleGunnarsen/Python100DaysOfCoding/README.md

 # Day 2
 Day two was once again a smooth start.
 Variables are a straight forward kind of thing. for now.....
 The code is simple enough, but I cant wait to see what day 3 has in store for me.

+# Day 3
+Day three was once again something I kind of knew from before, but I actually learned that you can use "," to combine strings and varaiables, instead of useing "+".
+So that was nice.
+The teacher said that tommorrow is a "project day".
+Im excited to see what the assignment is.
+I actually created a little project myself today. a fun little adjective story that you can put in the adjective before the story is told.
+Then it will put them in.
+It was kind of cool.
+Thx to CHAT-GPT for the story text.